 16 But you would be fed with the finest of wheat;

 All these things that I thought I wanted were actually the ‘gods’ that I put before the one true God.
 I had to let them all go and once I did God began to bless me.
-All those “things” faded into the background and then He gave me the desires of my heart .. a wonderful husband and beautiful family, a 25 year ministry to children and now the beginning of a ministry to women.
+All those “things” faded into the background and then He gave me the desires of my heart .. a wonderful husband and beautiful family, a 25-year ministry to children and then a ministry to women.
 And it has been blessing after blessing as we have placed God in the center of everything.

 A fun little note I like to share … remember I mentioned I did not want to marry a farmer and I did not want to marry a pastor.